SecBear/vault/README.md

 5. **Apply Terraform configuration:**

-   This repository uses terraform to manage the configuration of the vault, instead of manually editing the configuration files.
+   This repository uses terraform to manage the configuration of the vault, instead of manually running commands.
 This way, we can configure the entire vault including policies, authentication methods, secrets engines, auditing, etc. with a single tf apply.